AliAhmedML/Book_Recomender/README.md

-# 🚖 Taxi Trip Analysis
+# 📖 Book Recommender

-**A machine learning-based system for analyzing and predicting outcomes of taxi trips using structured trip data.**
+**An LLM-powered system for analyzing book metadata and reader preferences to generate personalized reading recommendations.**

 ![Python Version](https://img.shields.io/badge/python-3.11%2B-blue)

 ## 📌 Overview

-This project implements a **taxi trip analysis system** using machine learning.
-It covers data preprocessing, feature engineering, and model training to effectively handle structured taxi trip datasets.
+This project is an LLM-powered Book Recommender App that leverages Large Language Models (LLMs) to analyze book metadata, descriptions, and user preferences.
+Unlike traditional recommenders that rely only on ratings or collaborative filtering, this system uses semantic understanding of text to provide smarter and more personalized recommendations.

 ---